Monticello: Outbuildings and plantation

 The main house was augmented by small outlying pavilions to the north and south.
 A row of outbuildings (dairy, a washhouse, store houses, a small nail factory, a joinery, etc.) and quarters for slaves (log cabins), known as Mulberry Row, lay nearby to the south.
 A stone weaver's cottage survives, as does the tall chimney of the joinery, and the foundations of other buildings.
-A cabin on Mulberry Row was, for a time, the home of Sally Hemings, an slave woman who worked in the household who is widely believed to have had a 38-year relationship with the widower Jefferson and to have borne six children by him, four of whom survived to adulthood.
+A cabin on Mulberry Row was, for a time, the home of Sally Hemings, Jefferson's sister-in-law and a slave woman who worked in the household.
+Hemings is widely believed to have had a 38-year relationship with the widower Jefferson and to have borne six children by him, four of whom survived to adulthood.
 The genealogist Helen F.M.
 Leary concluded that "the chain of evidence securely fastens Sally Hemings's children to their father, Thomas Jefferson."
 Later Hemings lived in a room in the "south dependency" below the main house.

-On the slope below Mulberry Row, African slaves maintained an extensive vegetable garden for Jefferson and the main house.
+On the slope below Mulberry Row, African slaves maintained an extensive vegetable garden for the main house.
 In addition to growing flowers for display and producing crops for eating, Jefferson used the gardens of Monticello for experimenting with different species.
 The house was the center of a plantation of 5000 acre tended by some 150 slaves.
 There are also two houses included in the whole.

 Programming

 In recent decades, the TJF has created programs to more fully interpret the lives of slaves at Monticello.
 Beginning in 1993, researchers interviewed descendants of Monticello slaves for the Getting Word Project, a collection of oral history that provided much new insight into the lives of slaves at Monticello and their descendants.
 (Among findings were that no slaves adopted Jefferson as a surname, but many had their own surnames as early as the 18th century.)

-New research, publications and training for guides has been added since 2000, when the Foundation's Research Committee concluded it was highly likely that Jefferson had fathered Sally Hemings's children.

-Some of Mulberry Row has been designated as archeological sites, where excavations and analysis are revealing much about life of slaves at the plantation.
+Some of Mulberry Row has been designated as archeological sites, where excavations and analysis are revealing much about the life of slaves at the plantation.
 In the winter of 2000–2001, the African slave burial ground at Monticello was discovered.
 In the fall of 2001, the Thomas Jefferson Foundation held a commemoration of the burial ground, in which the names of known slaves of Monticello were read aloud.
 Additional archeological work is providing information about African American burial practices.

-In 2003 Monticello welcomed a reunion of descendants of Jefferson from both the Wayles's and Hemings's sides of the family.
+In 2003, Monticello welcomed a reunion of descendants of Jefferson from both the Wayles's and Hemings's sides of the family.
 It was organized by the descendants, who have created a new group called the Monticello Community.
-Additional and larger reunions have been held.
+Additional and larger reunions have since been held.